For the past few weeks, I have been doing a series of blog posts around financial reports.

 The output of a budget is generally a monthly income statement – revenue, expenses, and net income.
 Those outputs do not just happen; they are created or driven by certain inputs.
 The key to developing a reliable budget is identifying and forecasting those inputs.
 (In certain circumstances, I will also do a balance sheet and a statement of cash flows, but those budget reports are beyond the scope of this blog post.)

 To make this process clear, I will use a landscape company as an example of the various inputs and outputs.

 In practice, completing the items above is more complicated when you prepare monthly budgets due to seasonal issues.
 The trended income statement will help you identify seasonal adjustments; seasonality can be part of the story.

 Doing a budget before you understand the story told by the reports above is a waste of time—if you do not know the inputs that drive the outputs in your business, do not spend your time doing a budget.
 Instead, get your reports done so that you can see the story of how the inputs drive the outputs.

 What has been your experience with budgets?
 Do you create a budget?
 Whom do you involve in developing it?
 What is your process for developing a budget?
 Does the budget add value to your business?
 If so, how?
-Please share your thoughts and experiences in the comments below.
+I love getting feedback from readers, so drop me an email or share your thoughts and experiences in our contact form.

-Now, can you get your budget done in five man hours?
+Now, can you get your budget done in five hours?